 Digital nomad life is rinse and repeat.

 If digital nomad life sounds just like a normal working day, it’s because it is.
 We even commute – walking across the road to our favourite cafes is pretty dangerous!
-But we had some lofty goals to achieve while were there and it’s a great feeling to have had the time to hack away at our projects.
+But we have some lofty goals to achieve while we are here and it’s a great feeling to have the time to just hack away at our projects.

-On the creative front, Carmen is learning graphic design through online courses to enhance her skills.
+On the creative front, Carmen is learning graphic design through online courses to enhance her skill set.
 I’m writing a new book and have managed to lay down a decent sized chunk of a gloriously rough first draft.

-On the work front, we’re smashed out paid copywriting work, redesigned our Red Platypus website and developed strategies to win more clients and expand our networks.
+On the work front, we’re smashing out paid copywriting work, redesigning our Red Platypus website and developing strategies to win more clients and expand our networks.